Create a working chat client with Python.

 every 1,000ms.
 And second by letting us respond to the user

-button to submit a message.
+pressing the Enter button to submit a message.

 Finally, we used